Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Code of Ethics

-1. Don't be evil : Play nice, be good, and consider the social implications of your designs.
+1. _Don't be evil_ : Play nice, be good, and consider the social implications of your designs.
-2. Be conscious of that other people who are not like you: Users might not think like you; therefore, be mindful when making design choices.
+2. _Be conscious of that other people who are not like you_: Users might not think like you; therefore, be mindful when making design choices.
-3. Spread love not bad design : Don't encourage a culture of ableism, designs should be accessible to people of all abilities.
+3. _Spread love not bad design_ : Don't encourage a culture of ableism, designs should be accessible to people of all abilities.
-4. Design for people not yourself.
+4. _Design for users not yourself_.
 You need to talk to them and understand what they need.
 5. What seems intuitive to you the designer is not necessarily intuitive to the users.
 6. _Simple_ and _clear_ design is the best way to effectively communicate with the user !